 Between June 3 and July 23, 2021, Ipsos conducted 1,000 in-person interviews of enterprises via computer-assisted personal interviewing (CAPI) to better understand their use of digital tools as well as their challenges and barriers to digitization.
+The sectors of focus for the research included agriculture, food and beverage, retail/wholesale, and processing manufacturing.

-The sample for the study was defined to include and be limited to the micro (1 employee), small (2 to 9 employees) and medium (10 to 249 employees) business populations based in the Philippines (summarized as "business size" in the text).
-Official statistics from the Philippine Bureau of Domestic Trade Promotion's Statistics Authority List of Establishments (2019)26, as well as two 2020 MSME business directories maintained by the Bureau of Trade, XXXIII were used to estimate the proportion of businesses within each of the micro (1 employee), small (2 to 9 employees) and medium (10 to 249) business-size categories.
+The sample for the study was defined to include and be limited to the micro (one employee), small (2 to 9 employees) and medium (10 to 249 employees) business populations based in the Philippines (henceforth the categories are referred to as "business size").
+XXXVI Official statistics from the Philippine Bureau of Domestic Trade Promotion and the Philippine Statistics Authority List of Establishments (2019), as well as the Sourcing Directory from Tradeline Philippines (supplier and buyer databases) and Go Lokal Directory of Suppliers (lists of micro, small and medium-sized businesses) and the List of Establishments were used to estimate the proportion of businesses within each of the micro (1 employee), small (2 to 9 employees) and medium (10 to 249) business size categories.
 The proportions by business size as defined are considered estimates as the official statistics do not include informal businesses and are not sufficiently recent to account for the impact of COVID-19 on business operations.